trevordmiller/device-setup/README.md

 - "Do Not Disturb" when display is sleeping (on)
 - "Do Not Disturb" when mirroring to TVs and projectors (on)
 - "Do Not Disturb" allow repeated calls (on)
+- Notifications
+  - Turn off distracting things that can wait until a break: Mail, Slack
 - "Find My Mac" (on)
 - Dock auto hide (on)
 - Menu Bar auto hide (on)